Azure/azure-sdk-for-js/sdk/tables/data-tables/README.md

 #### Create a new table

-You can lcreate a table through a `TableServiceClient` instance calling the `createTable` function.
+You can create a table through a `TableServiceClient` instance calling the `createTable` function.
 This function takes the name of the table to create as a parameter.

 ```javascript
 const { TableServiceClient, TablesSharedKeyCredential } = require("@azure/data-tables");